 6. Don’t Claim to Be Irish

 Not that you can’t be proud to have bloodlines leading back to this fascinating country, but according to the Irish, if you weren’t born and bred in Ireland, you are not Irish.
-So just don’t come out and say, “Oh, I’m Irish – because my parents were both born in Ireland before moving to America and having me.”
+So just don’t come out and say, “Oh, I’m Irish because my great-great-grandparents were born in Ireland.”

 7. Don’t Talk About the Civil War